-For examination in November 2015
+For examination in November 2017, 2018 and 2019

-Changes to syllabus for 2015

-This syllabus has been updated, but there are no significant changes.
+Changes to synabus for 2017, 2010 and 2013 This syllabus has been updated, but there are no significant changes.
+You are advised to read the whole syllabus before planning your teaching programme.
 Cambridge International Examinations retains the copyright on all its publications.
 Registered Centres are permitted to copy material from this booklet for their own internal use.
 However, we cannot give permission to Centres to photocopy any material that is acknowledged to a third party even for internal use within a Centre.

-- ® IGCSE is the registered trademark of Cambridge International Examinations - © Cambridge International Examinations 2013
+$\ensuremath{\text{@}}\xspace$ IGCSE is the registered trademark of Cambridge International Examinations

+© Cambridge International Examinations 2015